 If you’re looking for a heart-pumping Colorado Springs hike that will reward you with breathtaking views of the city and beyond, make plans to visit the Manitou Incline.
 This incredibly popular hiking trail begins at the base of Pikes Peak in the quaint mountain town of Manitou Springs.
 From the first railroad tie to the last it’s only .95 miles, but it’s super steep—it gains a whopping 1,912 feet and has 2,768 steps (according to a plaque on the last step)!
 Once you reach the top, you’ll feel like you’re on top of the world.
-(And it’s free.)
+(And it’s free with a reservation.)

 Locals from the Colorado Springs area as well as visitors from around the world love climbing the Incline — one of the premiere trails in Colorado.
 It attracts everyone from weekend warriors to marathon enthusiasts to world-class athletes.
 Since the U.S. Olympic Training Center is close by, many Olympic athletes train on the Incline.
 So do professional athletes—in early 2017, NFL player Brandon Marshall traveled south from the land of the Denver Broncos to climb the Incline.
 No word on how fast he took to get to the top, but in posting a selfie from the top on Twitter, he called it a “beast”!

 Manitou incline was a beast!

 In the late summer of 2019, legendary mountain endurance athlete Kilian Jornet ascended the Incline one day before running, and winning, the Pikes Peak Marathon.